-4. FLIGIBILITY CRITERIA
+4. ELIGIBILITY CRITERIA

-Designed to facilitate development of the infrastructure needed to support additional public EV charging stations, the Make-Ready Program provides incentives for the work and equipment necessary to prepare a site to host EV charging stations.
+Designed to facilitate development of the infrastructure needed to support additional public EV charging stations, the EV Light-Duty Make-Ready Program provides incentives for the work and equipment necessary to prepare a site to host EV charging stations.
 Incentives are offered for the installation of both utility-owned and customer-owned make-ready equipment.
 The Program's eligibility criteria are designed to encourage broad installation of EV charging infrastructure in Central Hudson's service territory while also focusing on standardized, strategic installations.
 Additional consideration is given to projects proposed in an environmental justice community or low-to-moderate-income community.

 Utility-owned equipment includes step-down transformers, overhead service lines, utility meters, and other traditional distribution infrastructure.
 Customer-owned equipment includes conductors, trenching, panels for stations, and other customer-side equipment.
-Load management systems such as energy storage are eligible to receive incentives but must be paired exclusively with EV supply equipment and be solely used for EV charging and not for any other purposes, such as providing backup power to the site host.
+Load management systems such as energy storage are eligible to receive incentives but must be paired exclusively with EVSE and be solely used for EV charging and not for any other purposes, such as providing backup power to the site host.
 Note: the eligible equipment excludes the charging station and ports themselves.

 To be eligible for incentives, all equipment must be installed by a utility-approved contractor and sited within the Central Hudson service territory.
 A list of approved contractors can be found on the Joint Utilities' website.
+See Section 4 for further program details.